Article I – Blitz League Officers

 Players will start the season with a 0 SPP total regardless, however their cumulative SPP will be tracked by the Players Union.
 This total is added to the earned SPP during a season and any signing bonus SPP at the end of the season to determine the players total SPP.

-Article VIII – Trades
+Article VII – Trades

 Once accepted through a Player Union Agent, a trade cannot be withdrawn by one party for any reason.
 The only way a trade can be voided is if it is withdrawn by both parties before the trade is granted.